Try this classy Long Island Iced Tea recipe! Here are all the ingredients you need and how to make this classic cocktail…the best way.

 - Vodka, tequila, or gin: Leave one of these out and double one of the other liquors.
 For example, if you don’t have gin double the tequila.
 But try to have at least 3 of the 4 main liquors.

 - White rum: Use another type of rum (aged or dark) if you don’t have white on hand.
-Aged adds a sophistication to the flavor.
+Aged adds an air of sophistication with notes of oak and vanilla.
 Or again, you can leave it out and double one of the other liquors.

-- Cointreau: Want a Cointreau substitute?
-Use Triple Sec, Grand Marnier or Orange Curacao.
+- Cointreau: Use a Cointreau substitute like Triple Sec, Grand Marnier or Orange Curacao.

 Try this epic Long Island Iced Tea recipe!
 Here are all the ingredients you need and how to make this classic cocktail…the best way.